Chalarangelo/mini.css/docs/v3/DEVLOG.md

 - Generalized flavor page previews.
 - Hooked up most of the flavor page automatic updates.
 - Updated flavor page with `autocomplete="off"` for all `input` fields.

+## 20180516

+- Made switches disable the controls for each form as necessary in the flavors page.